Nidal-Hasnaoui-zed/Nidal-Hasnaoui-Zed/README.md

 <!-- Introduction -->
 <h2 align="center">👨‍💻 Full Stack Developer | 🧠 Future Data Scientist | ♟️ Chess Strategist</h2>

 ---

-## 🚀 About Me

-🧑‍💻 I'm a passionate **Back-End Developer** with a deep love for logic and problem-solving.
-💡 I'm currently mastering **Python, Django, SQL, and Data Analysis**.
-🎯 I enjoy building full-stack web apps, solving bugs, and learning new technologies.
-📈 I also play chess to sharpen my mind and apply strategy in both life and code!

----
 ### 🧠 About Me